CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 # Running sample projects

-TODO: there's also atm only one sample project, for 1.4.7

 There doesn't seem to be a nice way to develop a Gradle plugin and actually *use* the plugin to see if it works (no, not "write automated tests for the plugin", *actually* use it) at the same time.
 This is because Gradle sucks.

-So:

-* Sample projects contain a line in `settings.gradle` that includes the main voldeloom project as an "included build".
+Sample projects contain a line in `settings.gradle` that includes the main voldeloom project as an "included build".
 This feels a bit backwards because the subfolder is "including" the parent folder.
 It is what it is.

-* In IDEA, you can right-click on each sample project's `build.gradle` and press "Link Gradle Project" towards the bottom of the dropdown.
-It's like how IntelliJ is able to discover subprojects and put them in the gradle tool window, but it needs a bit of manual assistance cause this isn't a subproject.
-* The sample projects will then appear in the Gradle tool window for perusal.
-Note that the plugin will also be *compiled against* the version of Gradle used in the sample project.
+Gotchas with this scheme:

-Due to this cursed Gradle setup, the "root project" is not what you think the "root project" is, so run configs generate in the wrong spot.
+* The "root project" is actually the sample project, so run configs generate in the wrong spot.
 Basically you need to make a `./sample/1.4.7/.idea` directory, voldeloom will think it belongs to the root project and dump run configs into that, copypaste them back into `./.idea`, restart IDE.
 There's your run configs.
-Need to investigate this further, see if this root-not-actually-root situation happens in real projects too...
+(Or use `runClient`.)
+* Because of the included-build mechanism, the sample project is actually in charge of *compiling* the Gradle plugin too.
+So on Gradle 4 it will be compiled against the Gradle 4 api and on Gradle 7 it will be compiled against the Gradle 7 api.
+To avoid breaking the sample projects, if something was removed in *either* Gradle version you will need reflection to access it.

+IntelliJ users can right-click on each sample project's `build.gradle` and press "Link Gradle Project", which is towards the bottom of the dropdown.
+The sample projects will then appear in the Gradle tool window for perusal.
+Because of the multiple Gradle versions in play, it's not a good idea to use the global "reload all gradle projects" buttons, but you can right-click on each sample project in the tool window and refresh it individually.
+(It seems like code-completion in the editor uses the Gradle API that you last refreshed a project from.)

 #### Debugging the plugin